m32/wearfit2/README.md

-# wearfit2
+# huntersun
-huntersun smartwatch client
+reading the status of a smartwatch like wearfit2 apk